-Join Von Glitschka for an in-depth discussion in this video Presenting brand systems, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Presenting brand systems, part of Learning Logo Design.

 You might have noticed in the previous video that I was showcasing more than one…design for each direction I created.
 That's because I like to present what I…call brand systems.
 Each system is presented in a close to…final format, and consists of a primary logo design, and a secondary logo design.…If the primary is a vertical format then I might produce a horizontal format as well.…Sometimes I'll produce several versions of both orientations just to give my clients…a broader range of choices in their marketing efforts.…